tsoding/jai-wasm/README.md

 ### Passing the Context from JavaScript

-Each Jai function (except the ones marked with `#no_context`) accepts implicit pointer to Context.
-If you want to enable the Jai code to use it you need to figure out that pointer in JavaScript and pass it accordingly.
+Each Jai function (except the ones that are marked with `#no_context`) accepts an implicit pointer to Context.
+If you want to enable the Jai code to use the Context you need to figure out that pointer in JavaScript and pass it accordingly.

-TODO
+The way we figure it out is by calling the entry point of the Jai program from JavaScript.
+Literally the `main` function.
+Within that function we call `set_context(*context)` which jumps back to JavaScript and in JavaScript we save that pointer in a global variable somewhere.

+From now on every time we need to pass the Context to any of the Jai functions we just pass the saved pointer.

+For more details see `main` procedure in [./main.jai](./main.jai) and `set_context` function in [./js/load.js](./js/load.js).

 ## Contribution